hyuntaepark-gh/SAP-S4HANA-Labs/README.md

 ---

-## 🔍 Key Takeaways
+## 📌 Notes

-- ERP is a process-driven integrated system, not just a collection of transactions
+- This repository is intended for **learning and portfolio demonstration** purposes.
-- Document flow and cross-module integration (e.g., SD → FI, MM → Inventory) became clearer through hands-on execution
+- Lab PDFs and materials belong to their respective owners/instructor.
-- Improved understanding of how operational activities connect to accounting and cost tracking
+- Screenshots may include masked values for privacy/security.

 ---